12 Best Trello Alternatives in 2026

 What Is the Best Trello Alternative in 2026?

-Agiled is the best overall Trello alternative because it keeps the Kanban-board simplicity that Trello is known for and adds everything Trello is missing — Gantt charts, task dependencies, built-in time tracking, native CRM, invoicing, proposals and contracts, client portals, HR, and AI agents included in the base price.
-For teams that have outgrown Trello's board-only approach or are tired of paying for Power-Ups to fill feature gaps, Agiled offers a broader feature set without the fragmentation.
-Agencies, freelancers, and service businesses especially benefit from having projects, clients, and finances unified in one workspace.
+Agiled is the best overall Trello alternative because it keeps the Kanban-board simplicity that Trello built its reputation on and adds everything Trello is missing -- and everything Atlassian has confirmed it will never add.
+Gantt charts, task dependencies, built-in time tracking, native CRM, invoicing, proposals and contracts, client portals, HR, and AI agents are all included in the base price.
+No Power-Up fragmentation, no $9/user/month AI add-ons, no 25-user minimums for security features.

 Frequently Asked Questions